Blind Ads Protect Seller’s Confidentiality

 - During the business sales process, the last thing that a business seller wants is for their business to be disrupted.

 - Unless the business for sale advertisement is a ‘blind ad’, anyone (whether a serious buyer or not) will know what specific business is being advertised and hence the exact location and telephone number of the business.

 - Such ‘buyers’ may thus simply call or walk into the business establishment, and attempt to talk to the owner about the business sale.

 - Needless to say, this is a totally inappropriate way to discuss such a sensitive and confidential issue.

 - Other customers and employees may certainly be within listening range of the conversation between the buyer and seller, and will thus be made aware of the sale along with any details discussed.

 - Further, the seller’s broker will be shut out of the discussion, and the seller will be unprepared for this sort of ‘ambush’ by potential buyers.

 - No business seller will want to be approached in such an inappropriate manner because of the obvious potential for business disruptions.

-Without a ‘blind ad’ protecting the confidentiality of the business being sold from the general public, it is quite likely that word of the sale will get out within the industry of the business being sold.
-When someone in an industry learns of the potential sale of a business within that industry, it will not take long before the employees of the business learn about the potential sale.
-When employees are made aware of the potential sale of the business where they work, they frequently feel insecure about their job security.
+Without a ‘blind ad’ protecting the confidentiality of the business, it is quite likely that word of the sale will get out.
+When someone within an industry learns of the potential sale of a business, it will not take long before the employees of the business learn about the potential sale.
+When employees are made aware of a potential sale of the business, they frequently feel insecure about their job security.
 After all, employees have no idea who the buyer of the business will be and whether they will still want to keep them as employees.
 Employees may also fear that the new buyer will create a less hospitable workplace or lower their wages.